 The solution deployed is a HIE Tiani Spirit Exchange platform and it connects 9 sites and 228 GPs.

 Lincolnshire Health and Care (LHAC) have deployed a shared care record solution that currently shares information from 3 of their acute hospital trust’s systems.
 The Lincolnshire Care Portal will be used to support the delivery of integrated care through multidisciplinary teams.
-It will be fully operational in May 2017.

 The Lincolnshire Care Portal uses InterSystems’ Healthshare Solution.